propublica/sunlight-congress/documents.md

 GAO report number.

 ***supplement_url***
-URL for supplemental inforamtion.
+URL for supplemental information.

 ***youtube_id***
 Youtube id if one is associated with the document.

 ***links***
-Additional liks related to the document.
+Additional links related to the document.

 ***description***
-discription of the document
+description of the document

 ```
 gao_report: {